imightexist/collabcraft/README.md

 - controllertp
 ## set up
 1. download paper 1.16.5
-2. download jar and plugin.yml
+2. download jar
-3. in directory of jar make a folder called "plugins"
+3. in directory of paper make a folder called "plugins"
-4. put jar and plugin.yml in plugins
+4. put jar in plugins